mrahmadt/NexaAIOne/docs/Installation/Manual_Installation.md

 ---

 Congratulations, you've successfully deployed NexaAIOne manually!
-If you encounter any issues, please refer to the official documentation or support channels.
+If you encounter any issues, feel free to open an ticket https://github.com/mrahmadt/NexaAIOne/issues